 The MCLA Department of Public Safety - Campus Police is a proactive, full-time, law enforcement agency with the sworn duty to provide for the safety and security of the MCLA community.
-The department's jurisdictional responsibility comprises of about twenty-five acres of land, containing twenty-two buildings, including three residence areas housing approximately 500 students.
+The department's jurisdictional responsibility comprises of about twenty-five acres of land, containing twenty-two buildings, including three residence areas housing approximately 450 students.
 In addition, there is an athletic complex comprised of seventy acres of land, three buildings about two miles away from the main campus, and one art gallery in downtown North Adams.
-All officers of the department are armed, sworn, and warranted police officers with powers of arrest under the authority of Massachusetts General Law Chapter 22C, Section 63.
+All police officers of the department are armed, sworn, and warranted police officers with powers of arrest under the authority of Massachusetts General Law Chapter 22C, Section 63.
 All officers are required to attend a state certified police academy, successfully complete the basic Campus Police Officer Field Training Program, and attend yearly in-service training to upgrade their skills and maintain state mandated certifications.
 This ensures the highest standards of professionalism are kept.
 Officers are trained in first aid, CPR/AED, and emergency medical procedures as First Responders.
 Campus Police Officers also complete firearms training required to meet Municipal Police Training Council and Massachusetts State Police Training Standards.
+Institutional Security Officers are unarmed security officers who help augment the physical security duties of the department.

-MCLA campus and residence areas are patrolled by Campus Police Officers on foot, bike and in a cruiser, 24-hours a day.
-With 24-hour, year-round coverage, they are able to provide assistance at any time for the following listed emergencies:
+MCLA campus and residence areas are patrolled by Campus Police and Institutional Security Officers on foot, bike and in a cruiser.
+With 24-hour, year-round coverage, they and partnering law enforcement agencies are able to provide assistance at any time for the following listed emergencies: